jomarweb/imdb-search/README.md

 - Supports dark mode theme.

-### Dark Mode

-1. **Enable Dark Mode:**
-   - Open the settings menu in the frontend application.
-   - Toggle the dark mode switch to enable dark mode.

 ## Limitations
 - You can only search by title.
 - The data is limited compared to the IMDb website.